Skip to content

 Ablation Study

-SpecDecode (baseline) 45.4% 63.6% 76.8% Standard speculative decoding
+SpecDecode (baseline) 45.4% 63.6% 76.8% Standard Speculative Decoding

-SD + OCM only 37.8% 83.1% 70.7% Higher acceptance rate but substantially lower accuracy
+SD + OCM only 37.8% 83.1% 70.7% Increased acceptance but significantly lower accuracy

-SD + SCG only 43.6% 88.7% 70.7% Accuracy similarly degraded
+SD + SCG only 43.6% 88.7% 70.7% Accuracy degradation

-CSD (OCM + SCG) 48.0% 79.6% 79.3% Joint use improves accuracy
+CSD (OCM + SCG) 48.0% 79.6% 79.3% Synergy improves both speed and accuracy

 Key Findings

-• Recovered tokens fall primarily into four categories: mathematical formatting (~45%), punctuation and whitespace (~20%), lexical synonyms (~20%), and reasoning connectives (~15%) — all surface-level differences that are semantically neutral.
+• Recovered tokens fall into four categories: Mathematical formats (~45%), punctuation/spaces (~20%), lexical synonyms (~20%), and reasoning conjunctions (~15%).
+All are semantically neutral surface differences.

 Highlights & Insights